ivtkac/aboba/README.md

 # aboba

-Web scrapper for vacancies in dou.ua.
+Web scrapper for vacancies in jobs.dou.ua, work.ua.

 > [!note] To bee continued...